beckerchTRJ/ECON-Library-Project/README.md

 - **Socioeconomic factors dominate**: Poverty percentage is the strongest negative predictor of graduation rates.
 - **Library access matters**: Central libraries and material circulation show a positive relationship with graduation rates.
 - **Engagement is key**: Borrowing materials is more impactful than simply visiting the library.
+- **Same problem, many reasons**: Under-performing counties may each have unique reasons behind low graduation rates that can be more difficult to model.
+For example, Lagrange County in Indiana has a high median income and low poverty, but a large percentage of Amish people means graduation rates remain very low.
 - **Disparities remain**: The role of libraries is more significant in underserved communities but is overshadowed by broader socioeconomic challenges.

 ---